top of page

 • NFTY-Northeast, JTI, and other regional and national Jewish youth organizations

-• Trips/Retreats including to Israel, Washington D.C., New York, and other locations.
+• High School Trips/Retreats including to Israel, New York, Puerto Rico, and other locations.

 TEEN INTERNSHIP PROGRAM, GRADES 7 - 12

 Our teen internship program provides our teens with the opportunity to learn and grow in hands on experiences.
 The skills they learn on the job as well as in their training help them work collaboratively, plan and execute programs, and improve their relationship building skills.
 Teens choose one or more internships below to participate in.
 Internships are paid or unpaid based on the teen’s preference and may be used as community service.
-In addition to their internship hours, they participate in trainings approximately once a month on Sundays from 11:30-12:30.
+In addition to their internship hours, they participate in a training at the beginning of the school year to help orient them to the classroom and working with children.

 • Wednesday Grades 3-5 Interns (3:30 - 5:30 p.m.)